2019 Super Formula Championship

 The 2019 Japanese Super Formula Championship was the forty-seventh season of premier Japanese open-wheel motor racing, and the seventh under the moniker of Super Formula.
 The season began on 21 April at Suzuka Circuit and ended on 27 October at the same location.

 2019 marked the first season of the Dallara SF19 chassis package, while continuing the engine configuration of the preceding chassis.

 Nick Cassidy clinched his first Driver's Championship title, after finishing ahead of reigning champion Naoki Yamamoto at the season finale at Suzuka.
 Docomo Team Dandelion Racing won their first Teams' Championship title since 2012, with Naoki Yamamoto and Nirei Fukuzumi driving for them.

 Teams and drivers

+Every Honda-powered car used a Honda HR-414E engine and every Toyota-powered car used a Toyota RI4A engine.